ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.

-The flow ID allocation service SHOULD also provide a mechanism for applications to indicate they have completed their usage of a flow ID and will no longer be using that flow ID, this process is called "retiring" a flow ID.
-Applications MUST NOT retire a flow ID until after they have received confirmation that the peer has also stopped using that flow ID.
-The flow ID allocation service MAY reuse previously retired flow ID once they have ascertained that there are no packets with DATAGRAM frames using that flow ID still in flight.
-Reusing flow IDs can improve performance by transmitting the flow ID using a shorter variable-length integer encoding.

 # HTTP/3 DATAGRAM Frame Format {#format}